flaper87/mongodb-pythonvm/README.rst

 Notes
 =====

 * So far there's just a simple unittest that runs when mongodb starts.
 That unittest has to be light an test some basic functionalities.
-If you'd like to avoid the unittest simply put a return at the beggining of the run function.
+If you'd like to avoid the unittest simply put a return statement at the beggining of the run function.

 * The SConstruct line numbers are based on the latest mongodb version found on github at the moment of this commit.